Up to 42% off activities for kids

 - Read a book.
 Harry Potter anyone?
 It really is best to start them off early.

 - Make fingerprint animals.
 All you need is an ink-pad, paper and a pen.
 Press your fingerprint onto the sheet and use it as a head or body to draw animals.

 - Hold a family board games night.
 From Monopoly and UNO to Game of Life and Ticket To Ride, the possibilities are endless.
 Stock up at these top games shops.

 - Go on a treasure hunt.
+This is one of the most unique school holiday activities.
 Create a map for your kids to find a bounty that you've stashed somewhere.

 - Create a paint station.
 Grab some butcher's paper and a couple of pots of colourful paint and the rest is up to their imagination.

 - Build a scrapbook or collage.
 All they need is some old magazines, a pair of scissors and some glue to create a collage or scrapbook.

 - Make crazy fruit juices.
 This is a top way to get them eating fruit and having fun in the kitchen.
 Give them a station of fruits to choose from and mix them up in the juicer with some ice.
 PS: Shops like Woolworths and Harris Farm often offer free fruit for kids with your shop.

 - Play hide and seek.
 Two words: endless fun.
 You might also like to play tag, dodgeball or pretend the floor is lava.